Welcome!

 E

 P.S.
-Here are some helicopter pictures I took...
+Here are some pics of other helicopters I took...

 Creative Commons License